CatLib/CatLib/README.md

 $ bucket require catlib/catlib
 ```

-**Installed with Github Release**

-- [Download](https://github.com/CatLib/CatLib/releases) and extract the `unitypackage` to the unity project.
-- Install the sample project under `src/Example` and create a `GameObject` in the scene.
-- Drag and drop the `Demo/Runtime/Main.cs` entry file onto `GameObject`.
-- Run your unity scene and you will see the console output welcome string: `Hello CatLib`.
-- Congratulations, the framework has been installed correctly, check out `src/CHANGELOG.md` for change history.

 ## Learning CatLib

 CatLib has full documentation support and you can learn from [CatLib Documentation](http://catlib.io).